panulogic/cisf/README.md

     x( undefined, NumberOrNull);
     fails (e=> x("s", NumberOrNull))

-Note, null used as the 2nd argument accepts  null or undefined as the actual value.
+Note, null as 2nd argument
+accepts  null or undefined as the actual value.
 See test.js.